What to Look for When Buying an RV GPS

 Garmin 7” RV 785 Navigator

-While some of the devices we reviewed include a rear dash or rear view cameras, the Garmin RV 785 is one of the few that has a front dash camera built-in.
-While this is great on its own, when combined with an impressive 1024 x 600 resolution display, you get near HD image quality.
+While some devices we reviewed include a rear dash or rear-view camera, the Garmin 7” 785 is one of the few that has a built-in front dash camera.
+While this is great on its own, you also get an impressive 1024 x 600 resolution display giving you near HD image quality.

 PROs